Big Dipper: Cultural associations

 The "Seven Stars" referenced in the Bible's Book of Amos may refer to these stars or, more likely, to the Pleiades.

 Whilst the Arabs recognised the larger constellation of Ursa Major as being a bear, perhaps due to Greek influence, they had traditionally always recognised the Big Dipper and Ursa Minor as being counterparts.
 Both were imagined as funeral processions with the ladle of either seen as a coffin and its handle as a train of mourners.
 The Big Dipper is known as banāt an-na'sh al-kubrā meaning literally "the greater daughters of the bier".
 However daughters here means those pertaining to it, i.e., the mourners and thus is better translated as "the greater funeral procession", whilst Ursa Minor is known as "the lesser funeral procession".
 There is also a legend that the body on the bier is the father of those following it, who was killed by Polaris and whom the funeral procession is in pursuit of.

 In traditional Hindu astronomy, the seven stars of the Big Dipper are identified with the names of the Saptarshi.

 In addition, the asterism has also been used in corporate logos and the Alaska flag.

 The seven stars on a red background of the Flag of the Community of Madrid, Spain, are the stars of the Big Dipper Asterism.
 The same can be said about the seven stars pictured in the bordure azure of the Coat of arms of Madrid, capital city of Spain.

 The asterism's prominence on the north of the night sky produced the adjective "septentrional" (literally, pertaining to seven plow oxen) in Romance languages and English, meaning "Northern [Hemisphere]".

 "Follow the Drinkin' Gourd" is an African American folk song first published in 1928.
 The "Drinkin' Gourd" is thought to refer to the Big Dipper.
 Folklore has it that escaped southern slaves in the United States used the Big Dipper as a point of reference to go north.

 A mythological origin of the asterism was described in a children's story which circulated in the United States in various versions.
 A version of this story taken from the pacifist magazine Herald of Peace was translated into Russian and incorporated into Leo Tolstoy's compilation A Calendar of Wisdom.

 The Constellation was also used on the flag of the Italian Regency of Carnaro within the Ouroboros.

 In the Disney cartoon "Gravity Falls", the main protagonist Dipper Pines's nickname came from the birthmark on his forehead, which takes the shape of the Big Dipper constellation.

-The Big Dipper is a heavily associated motif in the manga and anime series "Fist of the North Star", where it is the named titular martial art Hokuto Shinken.
+The Big Dipper is a heavily associated motif in the manga and anime series Fist of the North Star, where it is the namesake of the titular martial art Hokuto Shinken.